All 11 Lightsaber Color Meanings [Ultimate Star Wars Guide]

 Blue Lightsaber Meaning

-In modern times, lightsaber colors really don’t have the same weight as they had in ancient times and the interpretations of each color are based on their historical importance rather than on their modern significance, although Lucas and the other authors tried to keep the symbolism in modern characters.
+In modern times, lightsaber colors really don’t have the same weight as they had in ancient times, and the interpretations of each color are based on their historical importance rather than on their modern significance.
+However, Lucas and the other authors tried to keep the symbolism in modern characters.

-In that aspect, a blue lightsaber, which is also the most common one seen in the galaxy, represents what was historically known as a Jedi Guardian, the protector of the Jedi Order and a person that embodied bravery and righteousness.
-Jedi Guardians were fighters and they vehemently defended the ways of the Jedi, and the blue color of their sabers represents those qualities in them.
+In that aspect, a blue lightsaber, the most common one seen in the galaxy, represents what was historically known as a Jedi Guardian, the protector of the Jedi Order and a person who embodied bravery and righteousness.
+Jedi Guardians were fighters and vehemently defended the Jedi’s ways, and the blue color of their sabers represents those qualities in them.

 The two most famous owners of a blue lightsaber are Obi-Wan Kenobi, who is the perfect example of the qualities described above, and his former Padawan, Anakin Skywalker, who turned to the Dark Side and became Darth Vader.
 Luke Skywalker and Rey had a blue lightsaber for a while, and even General Grievous, who had been trained by Count Dooku, had a pair of blue lightsabers.